marthoc/docker-deconz/README.md

 `--privileged`: Required; from previous testing privilege mode only became necessary in the late .90's series of deCONZ beta releases, but now the container must be privileged or deCONZ will fail to start.
 `-v /opt/deconz:/root/.local/share/dresden-elektronik/deCONZ`: Bind mount /opt/deconz (or the directory of your choice) into the container for persistent storage.
 `--device=/dev/ttyUSB0`: Pass the serial device at ttyUSB0 (i.e. a Conbee USB device) into the container for use by deCONZ.
+`marthoc/deconz`: This image uses a manifest list for multiarch support; specifying marthoc/deconz (i.e. marthoc/deconz:latest) will pull the correct version for your arch.

 #### Environment Variables: